kittykatattack/learningPixi/README.md

 group like this:
 ```
 console.log(animals.toGlobal(cat.position));
-//Displays: b.Point{x: 80, y: 80...};
+//Displays: Object {x: 80, y: 80...};
 ```
 That gives you an `x` and `y` position of 80.
 That's exactly the cat's global position relative to the top left corner of the stage.
-(If you ever need to convert a global position to a local position, you can use the `toLocal` method - it works in the same way.)

 What if you want to find the global position of a sprite, but don't know what the sprite's parent container is?
-Every sprite has a property called `parent` that will what the sprite's parent is.
+Every sprite has a property called `parent` that will tell you what the sprite's parent is.
 If you add a sprite directly to the `stage`, then `stage` will be the sprite's parent.
 In the example above, the `cat`'s parent is `animals`.
 That means you can alternatively get the cat's global position